2025 LIST OF APPROVED SESSIONS AND WORKSHOPS

 Session Chairs: Céline Debourse, Harvard University; Elizabeth Knott, College of the Holy Cross

 Description: Rituals are powerful tools that can make or break the socio-political status quo, and those who command ritual hold a special kind of sway over other people.
 But what does it mean to wield ritual as a socio-political tool?
 In this two-year session, we will explore who harnessed the power of ritual, how they did so, to what aims and ends, and how reliable these ritual strategies were.
-During the first year we will focus on ANE kingship and its rituals (“Ritual and Kingship in the Ancient Near East”), asking what royal ritual can teach us about the institution of kingship.
+During the first year we focused on ANE kingship and its rituals (“Ritual and Kingship in the Ancient Near East”), asking what royal ritual can teach us about the institution of kingship.
 In the second year, we will expand our outlook to understand how any ANE person or social group could use ritual to exert and subvert social or political power (“Power and Ritual in the Ancient Near East”).
 For both sessions, we welcome papers from archaeologists, art historians, and philologists.

 Urbanism and Polities in the Bronze and Iron Age Levant